AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/new-reporting-experience/reports.md

 * [Send a report in Reporting Canvas](../../reports-and-dashboards/new-reporting-experience/send-report.md)

 <!--
-Sarah had these in here for future stuff she heard about:
+<p style="color: #ff1493;" data-mc-conditions="QuicksilverOrClassic.Draft mode">Sarah had these in here for future stuff she heard about:</p>
 -->

 *

   <!--
-  Add a story to your report
+  <p data-mc-conditions="QuicksilverOrClassic.Draft mode">Add a story to your report</p>
   -->

 *

   <!--
-  Embed an external source in a report
+  <p data-mc-conditions="QuicksilverOrClassic.Draft mode">Embed an external source in a report</p>
   -->

 *

   <!--
-  Add a page filter to your report
+  <p data-mc-conditions="QuicksilverOrClassic.Draft mode">Add a page filter to your report</p>
   -->

 <!--
-For in-depth training on the Reporting Canvas, see [future Learning Path link].
+<p data-mc-conditions="QuicksilverOrClassic.Draft mode">For in-depth training on the Reporting Canvas, see [future Learning Path link].</p>
 -->